-Information on hair care can be found at The Hair Boutique and The Long Hair Lovers' Site.
-These sites are primarily directed toward women, but care for male and female hair is the same.
-Women's sites tend to get far deeper into the nuances of hair care than do the men's sites, and some of the above sites contain discussion.
+Information on hair care can be found at The Hair Boutique.
+This site is primarily directed toward women, but care for male and female hair is the same.
+Women's sites tend to get far deeper into the nuances of hair care than do the men's sites, and some sites directed towards women contain discussion.
 There is also considerable discussion activity at the women's Long Hair Community site.

 Show this to anyone who questions whether longhairs can be upstanding citizens: The signing of The Declaration of Independence is shown on the back of the two dollar bill.
 The illustration shows many of the signers were longhairs!
 One can also drag out any nickel coin to make this point; Thomas Jefferson, who drafted the document and served as the U.S.'s third President, is widely reported to have sported a ponytail, and he is shown on the coin with his hair pulled back into a ponytail.